Question: What is phish and when should you be suspicious of divulging private information?

 This means any private information (passwords, bank PIN, SIN,

-etc.) over any communication medium: web form on an unfamiliar
+etc.) over any communication medium: Email, unfamiliar web site

-of concrete actions.
-This is by no means a comprehensive list,
+concrete rules.
+This is by no means a comprehensive list, but

 - Do not give out passwords or any private information by Email.